L’Oréal takes palm oil sustainable sourcing one step beyond

 06/2016 • Updated 23/04/2018

-We directly purchase less than 700 tonnes of palm oil every year, but consume, via the ingredients purchased from our suppliers, palm oil or palm kernel oil derivatives in a quantity approximately equivalent to 60,000 tonnes of palm oil.
+L’Oréal directly purchases less than 400 tonnes of palm oil every year, but consume, via the ingredients purchased from its suppliers, palm oil or palm kernel oil derivatives in a quantity approximately equivalent to 74,000 tonnes of palm oil.
 These derivatives are glycerol, fatty acids or fatty alcohols, ingredients used in products for their emollient or foaming properties.

-Even though our consumption remains low, representing 0.1% of worldwide palm production, we want to be among the most responsible companies in the world and to lead by example on the issue of palm oil.
+Even though its consumption remains low, representing 0.1% of worldwide palm production, the Group want to be among the most responsible companies in the world and to lead by example on the issue of palm oil.

-Since 2010, 100% of the palm oil we purchase meets the Roundtable on Sustainable Palm Oil (RSPO) standards, via the Segregated (SG) model, which is one of the most demanding.
+Since 2010, 100% of the palm oil it purchases meets the Roundtable on Sustainable Palm Oil (RSPO) standards, via the Segregated (SG) model, which is one of the most demanding.
 But the challenge for a company like L’Oréal is the traceability of the supply chain of palm oil derivatives and how to improve the practices within this supply chain.

 The Group pursues a threefold innovative approach.

 1. Tracing back derivatives to make full transparency:

-Concerning the derivatives, which are also 100% certified, we have increased the proportion of our Mass Balance purchases, which amount to 34% at the end of 2016 (versus 26% in 2015); the remainder continues to be covered by the RSPO Book & Claim model.
+Concerning the derivatives, which are also 100% certified, L’Oréal has increased the proportion of its Mass Balance purchases, which amount to 51% at the end of 2017 (versus 34% in 2016); the remainder continues to be covered by the RSPO Book&Claim model.

-And we decided to go one step further than RSPO certification, in order to ensure a deforestation-free and sustainable palm production.
-Since 2014, we deployed an unprecedented approach within the oleo-chemicals sector and started to map our entire supply chain and to trace derivatives back to their origin.
-In 2015, L’Oréal achieved to trace back 80% of its derivatives up to the level of refineries, and 50% up to the mills.
+And the Group decided to go one step further than RSPO certification, in order to ensure a deforestation-free and sustainable palm production.
+Since 2014, it deployed an unprecedented approach within the oleo-chemicals sector and started to map its entire supply chain and to trace derivatives back to their origin.

 2. Supporting independent smallholders